kairosity/mp2-tunnel-focus/testing.md

 - Error 2: ``` Element span not allowed as child of element ul in this context.``` The span tag was not needed and was changed to an <li> tag.

+In summary the HTML validates perfectly, with the exceptions of the empty heading warnings & the viewport values which I have chosen to ignore for enhanced usability.

 ## [W3C Link Checker](https://validator.w3.org/checklink)